Happy Hour at the Art Center

 Space is limited so register early.

 Try something new while relaxing after a long day.
 Bring your favorite work crew, schedule a friend outing, have a special date night, or come to meet and mingle with new people.
 Each week offers a different project that can be completed by any participant with no previous experience.
 This is a great opportunity to meet Art Center instructors, and discover and explore the beautiful facility.
 Please feel free to bring your favorite beverage (adult or other) to enjoy.
 Fee includes all supplies.
-Sign up for all 13 sessions and save $40 using code 366213.
-Registration is required.
+Sign up for all 11 sessions and save $25 using code 466205.

 Using a version of the simple blanket stitch, participants build a small container out of fabric strips and cording that can be used as a plant hanger, desk decor and more.

 The Art Center continues to follow state and MDH guidelines for Covid-19 with some adjustments to keep our community thriving.
-Currently, we highly recommend that all individuals wear a face mask at all times indoors and if within 6 feet of others outdoors, even if vaccinated.
-If unvaccinated, please plan to wear a mask for the entirety of the program.
-Please bring your own mask or one will be provided.
+Currently, all individuals directly exposed to Covid-19 with no symptoms must wear a face mask at all times, even if vaccinated, for at least 5 days after exposure.
+If you have Covid-19 symptoms, please call the Art Center to discuss options.

 If the cost of the program is prohibiting you from registering, please contact the Art Center supervisor, Jes Schrom, at firstname.lastname@example.org to discuss fee options.